 Overview of Alaska Mortgages

-Beautiful Alaska is the largest state in the U.S., but with a population below 1 million, it’s also the most sparsely populated.
-Mortgage rates in Alaska are around the national average.
-Alaska counties’ conforming loan limits are higher than average, as are FHA loan limits in almost two-thirds of the state’s counties.
+Alaska is the largest state in the U.S. in terms of square mileage, but it has a population below one million, making it the most sparsely populated state.
+If you’re thinking of buying a home here, the good news is that mortgage rates in Alaska are around the national average.
+However, home values are higher than the U.S. average.
+Alaskan counties’ conforming loan limits are all at the highest mark, and FHA loan limits are higher in almost two-thirds of the state’s counties.

 National Mortgage Rates